 As part of our work, we considered whether there were any risks of significant weakness in the Council's arrangements for securing economy, efficiency and effectiveness in its use of resources.
-As part of our audit planning we identified a risk in respect of financial sustainability.
-Our work on this risk was completed and is summarised in the value for money arrangements section of this report.
+No such risks were identified at the planning stage of the audit.

-The Local Audit and Accountability Act 2014 ('the Act') also requires us to: • report to you if we have applied any • report to you if we have applied any
+We have not exercised any of our additional statutory powers or duties.
+2014 ('the Act') also requires us to: We expect to certify the completion of the audit upon the completion of our work on the Council's VFM arrangements, which will be reported in our Annual Auditor's report in March 2023. • report to you if we have applied any of the additional powers and duties ascribed to us under the Act; and

-- report to you if we have applied any of the additional powers and duties ascribed to us under the Act; and - to certify the closure of the audit.
+• to certify the closure of the audit.